thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Instead of Govt proving someone is guilty, we all have to prove we are all innocent of the crimes we did not commit.
 This is the law of despots who dont care for the suffering they inflict on others.
 Its the opposite of justice.
-Supreme Court of India imposed & enabled this cruelty in Assam.

 Why should a whole country needs to prove they are not criminals?
-This is a unreasonable & cruel standard & Supreme Court of India imposed this cruelty on All of us.
+This is a unreasonable & cruel standard & [Supreme Court of India imposed](https://www.telegraphindia.com/india/everything-you-want-to-know-about-the-nrc/cid/1352646) this cruelty on All of us.

 >If a rape happens in a city, you dont ask all male members to come and prove they are not the rapists, rather Govt has the burden to go, find and ultimately prove who the actual guilty party is—with evidence—in the court of law.